Mixed effects models for extreme value index regression: Asymptotic properties

-as $J\to\infty$ and $n_j\to\infty,j\in\mathcal{J}$, where
+as $n_j\to\infty,\ j\in\mathcal{J}$ and $J\to\infty$, where

-and $\|\cdot\|$ refers to euclidean norm. \end{itemize} (A1) and (A2) regularize the tail behavior of the conditional distribution of the response, which are typically used in the EVT regression (see Wang and Tsai 2009, and Ma et al.\,2019).
-(A3)-(A6) impose the constraints on divergence rates of the thresholds $\omega_{(J,n_j)}$'s.
-(A3) implies that the effective sample size $n_{j0}$ asymptotically diverges to infinity.
-Under (A4), $n_{10},\ldots, n_{J0}$ are not critically different from each other.
-Furthermore, (A5) means that the number of clusters $J$ is quite larger than the effective sample sizes $n_{j0}$'s.
-(A5) is needed to express mathematically the relationship between the divergence of $J$ and each $\omega_{(J,n_j)}$.
+and $\lVert\cdot\rVert$ refers to the Euclidean norm. \end{enumerate} (A1) and (A2) regularize the tail behavior of the conditional response distribution (\ref{Eq2.1.4}) (see, Wang and Tsai 2009; Ma, Jiang, and Huang 2019).
+(A3)-(A6) impose the constraints on the divergence rates of the thresholds $\omega_{(J, n_j)},\ j\in\mathcal{J}$.
+(A3) implies that for each $j\in\mathcal{J}$, the effective sample size $n_{j0}$ asymptotically diverges to infinity.
+Under (A4), $n_{j0},\ j\in\mathcal{J}$ are not critically different.
+Furthermore, (A5) means that the number of areas $J$ is relatively larger than the effective sample sizes $n_{j0},\ j\in\mathcal{J}$.
+(A5) mathematically links the divergence rates of $\omega_{(J, n_j)},\ j\in\mathcal{J}$ and $J$.
 (A6) is related to the asymptotic bias of the proposed estimator.
-If (A6) fails, the consistency of the estimator cannot be guaranteed.
+If (A6) fails, the consistency of the proposed estimator may not be guaranteed.